24/7 Emergency Services Available

 The National Fire Protection Association (NFPA) reports that U.S. fire departments responded to an estimated 1.5 million fires in 2022.
 These incidents caused 3,790 civilian fatalities and 13,250 injuries.
 On average, a fire department responded to a fire every 21 seconds.

 The good news is that most fires can be prevented through awareness and practicing proper fire safety.
 Therefore, it’s essential to know the most common causes to prevent them from happening.
+Let's explore the causes.

 According to the NFPA, cooking is still the leading cause of fires and fire-related injuries in households, resulting in nearly half of all house fires.
 The kitchen has a number of elements that, if left unattended, can quickly cause a fire.
 These include greases, unattended pots, and overheating appliances.